 - The number of customers assigned per AR rep has increased 45% year over year

 - AR reps perceive that their new supervisor is fixated solely on the average days outstanding number and calls per hour.
-In their view she hasn’t been open to recognizing the customer service issues experienced by more and more customers may be a factor in average days outstanding
+In their view she hasn’t been open to recognizing the linkage between customer service issues and the average days outstanding

 The team shares a graphic showing the feedback loops they observed in the system.
 A reinforcing feedback loop of escalating sales and revenue has been disrupted by a balancing feedback loop: